Plum pudding model

 Electron configuration and magnetism

 Non-magnetic materials can respond to magnetic fields.
 If something is diamagnetic, electrons are usually paired inducing a repulsive force.
 If something is paramagnetic, there usually is an unpaired electron inducing an attractive force.
 As stated earlier, noble gases have full orbitals and paired electrons so they are referred to as diamagnetic.
+Atoms and molecules can be attracted to magnets if they have unpaired electrons with a spin of the opposite side.

 Effective nuclear charge